U.S. Route 12 in Wisconsin: History

 The entire route was originally signed as WIS 12 in 1917 prior to the creation of the U.S. Numbered Highway System in 1926.
 Aside from changes resulting from the construction of freeways and US 12 being aligned on them, some differences exist between the original route and today's alignment.
 WIS 12 followed CTH-E, a more southerly alignment, between Menomonie and Eau Claire.
 From Black River Falls, WIS 12 continued south to Shamrock and turned east to follow CTH-O to Millston.
 WIS 12 ran southerly from Tomah along WIS 131 to CTH-A and turned east onto the county road to pass through Hustler and Clifton to reach New Lisbon.

-The state originally planned to upgrade all of US 12 from Genoa City to Madison to freeway in anticipation of Illinois facilitating a toll road south of the state line.
-However, after Wisconsin started upgrading between Elkhorn and Genoa City, it was realized that the upgrades on the Illinois side had been shelved due to community and environmental opposition.
+The state originally planned to widen all of US 12 from Genoa City to Madison to freeway in anticipation of the Illinois Tollway building out a northwest toll road from Chicago to replace the original US 12 right of way.
+The plans were reeled back as WisDOT started widening between Elkhorn and Genoa City, as community and environmental opposition effectively shelved the planned toll expressway south of the border.

-The route between Cambridge and Whitewater was upgraded to a straighter and flatter path for safety.
-A bypass of Whitewater was added in 2005, although the bypass is currently only two lanes.
-Upgrades to US 12 between Middleton and Sauk City were completed in 2005, but local opposition prevented most of the remaining route north of that point to Lake Delton from being constructed.
+Despite that, WisDOT continued to re-route Cambridge and Whitewater to a direct and flatter roadbed.
+A two-lane bypass of Whitewater was added in 2005.
+Widening US 12 between Middleton and Sauk City was completed in 2005, but local opposition prevented most of the remaining route north of that point to Lake Delton from being constructed.

 In Wisconsin, the highway was designated as the Iron Brigade Memorial Highway in 1993 to honor the Civil War Union Army unit; it also has this designation in Michigan, Indiana, and Illinois.